THE PROPEL PROJECT

 A classroom based intervention for high school students with Autism.
 Click to find out more!

-The Propel Project is a 5 year study that serves to examine the initial efficacy of a comprehensive intervention combining two research-based interventions, the Self-Determined Learning Model of Instruction (SDLMI) and Peer Supports (PS), on academic, social, and functional outcomes for secondary students with an autism diagnosis in inclusive general education classrooms.
+The Propel Project was a 5 year research study that examined the impact of a comprehensive intervention combining two evidence-based practices, the Self-Determined Learning Model of Instruction (SDLMI) and Peer Supports (PS).
+This study looked at academic, social, and transition to adulthood outcomes for high school students with autism in inclusive general education classrooms and during transition instruction across North Carolina, Kansas, and Missouri.

 All participants with autism

-All participating peers receive the benefits of interacting with neurodiverse classmates.
+All participating peers received the benefits of interacting with neurodiverse classmates.

-All participating teachers receive professional development, coaching, materials, ongoing support, and compensation.
+All participating teachers received professional development, coaching, materials, ongoing support, and compensation.

-Project activities are always embedded in teacher's regular schoolday.
+Project activities were always embedded in teacher's regular school day.

-In the combined condition, all students in the class receive support in goal setting.
+In the combined condition, all students in the class received support in goal setting.

 Classrooms are inclusive learning environments for all students.

-All participating students will receive either the Self-Determined Learning Model of Instruction (SDLMI), Peer Supports (PS), or a combination of the two interventions.
+All participating students received either the Self-Determined Learning Model of Instruction (SDLMI), Peer Supports (PS), or a combination of the two interventions.

 An individualized intervention designed to enable students to engage in goal setting and attainment through a guided, iterative process